Creating healthy meals and snacks can be simple when you use the Eat Well Plate.

 - some people need more food than others

-- kids may require smaller amounts of foods, so you may need to serve a mini version of the meal
+- younger kids may require less food, so you may need to serve a mini version of the meal

-No matter the type of meal, half of everybody’s plate should be made up of vegetables and fruits.
+No matter the type of meal or snack, make sure half of it is vegetables and fruits.

 Mixed dishes

-You can use the Eat Well Plate as a guide even when the foods in your meal are mixed together, like in a:
+You can use the plate as a guide even when the foods in your meal are mixed together, like in a:

 - soup